betheden/hebrew-grammar/content/stem_poel.rst

 The Poel stem is a variation of the :ref:`stem_piel` and has potential to express the same range of verbal action.
 The Poel stem is formed from the Piel by a vowel change and is a rare verbal form in Biblical Hebrew.

-It is recommended to *always* consult a dictionary or lexicon for the precise nuance of any verb in the Poel stem.
+.. include:: ../includes/consult_dictionary.txt

-NOTE: The Poel stem appears exactly the same as the Poal stem in all conjugations; only the 3rd-person masculine singular forms are different.
+.. warning:: The Poel stem appears exactly the same as the Poal stem in all
+          conjugations; only the 3rd-person masculine singular forms are different.

 Form
 ----